edfong/conformal_bayes/README.md

 python3 setup.py install
 ```

-If the above does into work, then please run the following instead:
+If the above does not work, then please run the following instead:

 ```
 pip install .